ehmatthes/pcc/solutions/README.md

 title: Solutions to Exercises
 ---

-The solutions for each chapter can be found below:
+The solutions for selected exercises from each chapter can be found below.
+Be careful about looking at the solutions too quickly; make sure you've given yourself time to wrestle with the concepts you just learned before looking at a solution.
+Also, there are several ways to solve many of the exercises, and the solutions only show one possible way to complete each exercise.

 - [Chapter 2](chapter_2.html)
 - [Chapter 3](chapter_3.html)